nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Costing 1660 MIC

-This is by no means a good division, compared to the German Panzer divisions, but it is a decent compromise between quality and cost, and I would like at least 6 to invade German Silesia and seize their iron mines.
+This is by no means a good division, compared to a German Panzer division, but it is a decent compromise between quality and cost, and I would like at least 3 to invade German Silesia, preferably 6.

 We will essentially be able to convert one infantry division to an elite division for every 120 tanks, 1990 infantry equipment and 15 support equipment we are above our target.